denisakp/denisakp/README.md

 **Open source is a core value for me**.
 I'm an **aspiring contributor** to open-source projects and always on the lookout for new ways to share my knowledge and support the community.
 I recently discovered the power of open source through my participation in the first cohort of the **All In Africa program by GitHub**.
 This experience ignited my passion for c**ontributing and being part of this collaborative movement**.

 **In a nutshell, I'm a passionate web developer, a DevOps/Cloud Native expert, and an enthusiastic advocate for open source**.
-I'm constantly seeking new challenges and eager to bring my skills and experience to your projects.
+I'm constantly seeking new challenges and eager to bring my skills and experience to design, build, develop, test, deploy and maintain real world projects.

 ---